pombreda/pgreloaded/doc/tutorial/pong.rst

         sys.exit(run())

-The ``CollisionSystem`` only needs to take care of the ball and objects it collides with, since it is the only unpredictable object within our game world.
+The ``CollisionSystem`` only needs to take care of the ball and objects it collides with, since the ball is the only unpredictable object within our game world.
 The player paddles will only be able to move up and down within the visible window area and we already dealt with that within the ``MovementSystem`` code.